Visiting Powis Castle & Garden: What you need to know

 Access with dogs

-Please note: the wider estate is not owned by the National Trust and we ask you respect the landowner’s wishes by not taking your dog on this land.
+Dogs on short leads are welcome all year in the car park and courtyard but please note: the wider estate is not owned by the National Trust and we ask you respect the landowner’s wishes by not taking your dog on this land.